whyyy1/tradeshop/README.md

 # T's Trade Shop
 ## This is a simple trade shop simulator that is pulling data from two api sources.
+## Idea behind the app was classic card collection from favorite cards games and sets that you cant get.

 ## Apis
 [Pokemon Api](https://pokemontcg.io/)